-ARTICLE VII ADMINISTRATION
+ARTICLE VIII ADMINISTRATION

-Subject to Section 3.1(a) hereof, the complete authority to control and manage the operation and administration of the Plan is placed in the Board.

-Subject to Section 3.1(a) hereof, the Board has all authority which is necessary or appropriate for the operation and administration of the Plan, including the following:

-- (a) To make Grants and determine their terms, subject to the provisions of the Plan. - (b) To interpret the provisions of the Plan. - (c) To adopt any rules, procedures and forms necessary for the operation and administration of the Plan which are consistent with its provisions. - (d) To determine all questions relating to the eligibility and other rights of all persons under the Plan.

-- (e) To keep all records necessary for the operation and administration of the Plan. - (f) To designate or employ agents and counsel (who may also be employed by an Employer) to assist in the administration of the Plan. - (g) To cause any shares of Stock acquired by a Recipient through exercise of a Grant to be recorded on the Company's records in the Recipients' name, and to cause such shares to be issued to the Recipient or to his brokerage account, as he elects. - (h) To cause any withholding of tax required in connection with a Grant to be made.
+- 8.1.
+Subject to Section 3.1(a) hereof, the complete authority to control and manage the operation and administration of the Plan is placed in the Board. - 8.2.
+Subject to Section 3.1(a) hereof, the Board has all authority which is necessary or appropriate for the operation and administration of the Plan, including the following: - (a) To make Grants and determine their terms, subject to the provisions of the Plan. $\,$ - (b) To interpret the provisions of the Plan. - (c) To adopt any rules, procedures and forms necessary for the operation and administration of the Plan which are consistent with its provisions. - (d) To determine all questions relating to the eligibility and other rights of all persons under the Plan. - (e) To keep all records necessary for the operation and administration of the Plan. - (f) To designate or employ agents and counsel (who may also be employed by an Employer) to assist in the administration of the Plan. - (g) To cause any shares of Stock acquired by a Recipient through exercise of a Grant to be recorded on the Company's records in the Recipients' name, and to cause such shares to be issued to the Recipient or to his brokerage account, as he elects. - (h) To cause any withholding of tax required in connection with a $\mbox{\it Grant}$ to be made.

-ARTICLE VIII AMENDMENT AND TERMINATION
+ARTICLE IX AMENDMENT AND TERMINATION

+- 9.1.
 The Plan may be amended or terminated at any time by action of the Board.
-However, no amendment may, without stockholder approval:

-(i) increase the aggregate number of shares available for Grants (except to reflect an event described in section 2.2); or

-- (ii) extend the term of the Plan; or - (iii) change the definition of Eligible Employee for purposes of the Plan; or - (iv) materially increase the benefits accruing to participants under the Plan . - 8.2.

-If the Plan is not, within twelve months of its Effective Date, approved by a majority of the shares voted at a regular or special meeting of the Company's stockholders, the Plan will terminate and all Grants made under it will be cancelled.
+However, no amendment may, without stockholder approval: - (i) increase the aggregate number of shares available for Grants (except to reflect an event described in section 2.2); or - (ii) extend the term of the Plan; or - (iii) change the definition of Eligible Employee for purposes of the Plan . - 9.2.
+If the Plan is not, within twelve months of its Effective Date, approved by a majority of the shares voted at a regular or special meeting of the Company's stockholders, the Plan will terminate and all Grants made under it will be canceled.

-No amendment or termination of the Plan (other than termination under Section 8.2.) may adversely modify any person's rights under an Option unless he consents to the modification in writing.
+9.3.
+No amendment or termination of the Plan (other than termination under Section 9.2.) may adversely modify any person's rights under an Option unless he consents to the modification in writing.

-ARTICLE IX MISCELLANEOUS
+ARTICLE X

-The fact that a person receives a Grant will not constitute or be evidence of a contract of employment or give him any right to continued employment with the Employer.
+- 10.1.
+Neither the provisions of this Plan, nor the fact that a Recipient receives a Grant will constitute or be evidence of a contract of employment, position or compensation level, or give such Recipient any right to continued employment with the Employer.
+Neither the provisions of this Plan nor the fact that a Recipient receives a Grant will be construed as the Company's guarantee of the tax effects for the Recipient of the receipt of a Grant, transfer of the same, exercise of the same, or the retention or sale of the underlying Stock. - 10.2.
 If any provision of this Plan is held illegal or invalid for any reason, such illegality or invalidity will not affect the remaining provisions.
-Instead, each provision is fully severable and this Plan will be construed and enforced as if any illegal or invalid provision had never been included.

-Except as provided in federal law, the provisions of the Plan will be construed in accordance with the laws of Illinois.
+Instead, each provision is fully severable and this Plan will be construed and enforced as if any illegal or invalid provision had never been included. - 10.3.
+Except as provided in federal law, the provisions of the Plan will be construed in accordance with the laws of Delaware, without giving effect to principles of conflicts of laws.

+THE MIDDLEBY CORPORATION

-1400 TOASTMASTER DRIVE ELGIN, ILLINOIS 60120 PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+2850 W. GOLF ROAD, SUITE 405, ROLLING MEADOWS, ILLINOIS 60008 PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS